Kkwaenggwari

-It is particularly important in samul nori and pungmul, although it is also used in other genres.
+It is particularly important in samul nori and pungmul, although it is also used in other genres such as Korean shamanic music.

-The instrument's name is likely onomatopoetic for the sound the instrument produces, "kkwaeng-kkwaeng" (hangul: 꽹꽹).
-An alternate name is swe.

 This gong is struck with a wooden mallet to produce a sharp, attention commanding sound.
 The instrument is commonly used in folk performing arts in Korea, including shamanic music, dance, and mask dance drama, and is the lead instrument in pungmul.